Unbiased estimators and multilevel Monte Carlo: Expected cost and asymptotically optimal distribution

 \cite{glynn-whitt} formulate an asymptotic efficiency principle, which states that if $(Z^{(j)})_{j\ge 1}$ are i.i.d.~estimators with finite variance $\sigma^2<\infty$ and with expected cost $\kappa<\infty$, then the average of such estimators has asymptotic relative efficiency $[\kappa \sigma^2]^{-1}$.
 Considering this notion of efficiency, let $n\in\N$, and consider the following estimator, which is the average of $m$ independent realisations of the estimators above,

-where $\{Z_*^{(n,j)}\}_{j\ge 1}$ are independent realisations of $Z_*^{(n)}$, where `$*$' is a place holder.
-By letting $m\to\infty$, one may consider the asymptotic efficiency of this estimator as in the following result, stating that stratified and residual sampling procedures always improves upon averages of independent single term and sum estimators, and can be made arbitrarily close to MLMC in asymptotic efficiency.
+where $\{Z_*^{(n,j)}\}_{j\ge 1}$ are independent realisations of $Z_*^{(n)}$ and `$*$' is a place holder.
+By letting $m\to\infty$, one may consider the asymptotic efficiency of this estimator as in the following result, stating that stratified and residual sampling procedures always improve upon averages of independent single term and sum estimators, and can be made arbitrarily close to MLMC in asymptotic efficiency.